stijn-dejongh/lovecraft_public_domain/raw_converts/tjr.md

   It was without warning that Romero, after clambering down one of the many rude ladders, broke into a run and left me alone.
-Some new and wild note in the drumming and chanting, perceptible but slightly to me, had acted on him in startling fashion; and with a wild outcry he forged ahead unguided in the cavern&rsquo;s gloom.
+Some new and wild note in the drumming and chanting, perceptible but slightly to me, had acted on him in startling fashion; and with a wild outcry he forged ahead unguided in the cavern's gloom.
 I heard his repeated shrieks before me, as he stumbled awkwardly along the level places and scrambled madly down the rickety ladders.
 And frightened as I was, I yet retained enough of perception to note that his speech, when articulate, was not of any sort known to me.
-Harsh but impressive polysyllables had replaced the customary mixture of bad Spanish and worse English, and of these only the oft repeated cry   &ldquo;Huitzilopotchli&rdquo;
+Harsh but impressive polysyllables had replaced the customary mixture of bad Spanish and worse English, and of these only the oft repeated cry    "Huitzilopotchli "
 seemed in the least familiar.
-Later I definitely placed that word in the works of a great historian&mdash;and shuddered when the association came to me.
+Later I definitely placed that word in the works of a great historian--and shuddered when the association came to me.

   The climax of that awful night was composite but fairly brief, beginning just